-As far as hobbies go, I have to admit that it’s a very convenient one– that’s because reading, writing, and knowing all about Volvo Cars directly benefits my “real job” selling cars at the Autobarn Volvo of Oak Park outside of Chicago.
-I wasn’t always a sales man, though.
-In fact, that came rather recently.
+As far as hobbies go, I have to admit that it’s a very convenient one– that’s because reading, writing, and knowing all about Volvo Cars directly benefitted my old 9-5 at the Autobarn Volvo Oak Park before I left the car business in the fall of 2018.

 Before I was “Volvojo”, I spent several years tuning Mercedes-Benz V12s and working with companies to develop advanced, standalone ECU solutions for the Nissan R35, Lamborghini/Audi V10, and Porsche Turbo platforms, too.
-I also had the honor of working for Warren Mosler, and was part of a team that developed one of the first cars completely designed in CAD– when it wasn’t winning races, that is.
+I also had the honor of working for Warren Mosler, and was part of a team that developed one of the first cars completely designed in CAD (Unigraphics).

 Why Love Volvo Cars?